LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/features/facial-recognition.md

 - **Auto-scan on upload** — newly uploaded photos are automatically queued for face detection once both AI Vision and facial recognition are enabled.
 - **Detection** — the AI Vision service finds faces in each photo and returns bounding boxes plus an embedding (a numeric "fingerprint") for each face.
 - **Clustering** — faces that aren't yet linked to a person are grouped into clusters of similar-looking faces, so you can label a whole group at once instead of one face at a time.
+Clustering can be re-run at any time from _Settings &rArr; Maintenance &rArr; Run Clustering_ (visible whenever unclustered faces exist) — useful after changing the microservice's `VISION_FACE_CLUSTER_EPS` if the resulting clusters aren't grouping people as expected.
+It only affects faces not yet assigned to a person; already-labelled faces are left untouched.
 - **Overlays** — when viewing a photo, detected faces are shown as overlays.
 Press `P` to toggle their visibility.

 ## People and Person Albums